OLG-MAN/project101-tf-eks-jenkins/README.md

 ```
 kubectl -n jenkins exec -it PODNAME cat /var/jenkins_home/secrets/initialAdminPassword

-#Port forwarding not workng I use type LoadBalancer in service and go to ELB-DNS to configure jenkins
+# Use type LoadBalancer in service and go to ELB-DNS to configure Jenkins
 kubectl -n jenkins get svc

-###You can try create service with type ClusterIP and make port forwarding###
+### Second option is create service with type ClusterIP and make port forwarding
-###kubectl port-forward -n jenkins PODNAME 8080###
+### kubectl port-forward -n jenkins POD_NAME 8080

-#Setup user and recommended basic plugins
+# Setup user and recommended basic plugins
-#Update jenkins after setup
+# Update jenkins after setup
 ```

-#### --optional step--
+#### ---optional step---
 ### SSH to our node to get Docker user info (Can skip this step - default docker UserID 1001 and GroupID 1950)

 ```